 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the G85 offers a substantially higher resolution than the one in the E-M5 (2360k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Olympus E-M5 and Panasonic G85 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Olympus E-M5, the Panasonic G85, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Olympus E-M5 (⇒ rgt)||1440||no||3.0||610||tilting||YES||4000||9.0||no||YES|

 |Panasonic G85 (⇒ lft)||2360||no||3.0||1040||swivel||YES||4000||9.0||6.2||YES|